About Nitrous Oxide

 Once the nitrous oxide is stopped, the gas will leave your body in minutes.
 You should have no lasting effects and will be able to take yourself home after the procedure.
 There are usually no negative side effects associated with nitrous oxide gas when used for sedation, but some patients may experience slight nausea.
 To prevent nausea, you should eat a light meal before your procedure.

 The insurance coverage of nitrous oxide sedation will vary depending on the reasons for use.
 When sedation is required for a certain procedure, it is usually covered in part by your insurance plan.
 If the nitrous oxide is requested by you for fear or anxiety, your insurance company may not cover the cost.
 Our front office will check with your insurance company to determine your coverage and personal expenses.
 Southern Cal Smiles accepts many forms of payment and can help connect you to medical financing plans.

 A Laughing Matter

 When you schedule an appointment at Southern Cal Smiles, ask about nitrous oxide sedation for your procedure whether it is a routine cleaning or a longer treatment.
 Dr. Fredericks can answer any questions you may have about sedation.
-Please contact us today to schedule your consultation and learn more about nitrous oxide gas or other sedation options.
+Please contact our office in Woodland Hills, CA today to schedule your consultation and learn more about nitrous oxide gas or other sedation options.